zephyrproject-rtos/zephyr/samples/bluetooth/central_multilink/README.rst

 ********

-Application demonstrating BLE Central role functionality by scanning for other BLE devices and establishing connection to upto 62 peripherals with a strong enough signal.
+Application demonstrating BLE Central role functionality by scanning for other BLE devices and establishing connection to up to 62 peripherals with a strong enough signal.

 Requirements